When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 I think it’s important to mention at this point that you should mainly focus on the specs and the warranty that a laptop has.
 I am not saying that brands are irrelevant but their only real impact comes with their pricing, warranties, and customer support.

-Now, is it worth paying an extra couple hundred dollars for a laptop brand that has extra years of warranty or better customer service?
+Now, is it worth paying an extra couple hundred dollars for a laptop brand that has additional years of warranty or better customer service?
 Well, that depends on you and your financial situation.
-If you have more questions or more brands that you want me to compare, let me know in the comments down below.
-Have a nice day!